What is Krypton?

 Discovery of krypton

-Krypton was discovered in 1898 by the British chemists Sir William Ramsay and Morris W. Travers and name the gas derived from the Greek latter kryptos meaning hidden.
-The electromagnetic spectrum analysis of krypton is characterized by several sharp emissions of green and yellow lines in the spectrum.
+Krypton was discovered in 1898 by the British chemist’s Sir William Ramsay and Morris W. Travers and the name of the gas derived from the Greek latter kryptos meaning hidden.
+The electromagnetic spectrum analysis of Krypton is characterized by several sharp emissions of green and yellow lines in the spectrum.
 In solid-state, it forms a face-centered cubic crystal lattice, and the cubic close-packed structure being the most space-economizing.

 Naturally occurring krypton has six isotopes like 84Kr (57 percent), 86Kr (17.3 percent), 82Kr (11.6 percent), 83Kr (11.5 percent), 80Kr (2.25 percent), and 78Kr (0.35 percent).
 It also formed about thirty-six unstable radioactive isotopes which are obtained by nuclear fission of uranium or any other nuclear reaction.
 78Kr (half-life 9.2×1021 years) is a stable isotope among all isotopes that formed by radioactive decay reaction.
 85Kr (half-life 10.76 years) is prepared normally by nuclear fission of uranium and plutonium which is also emitted during the reprocessing of nuclear power reactors.
 The radioactive isotopes 81Kr used dating ground water.

 The chemistry of krypton or other noble gases like helium, neon, and argon is different from other elements of the periodic table due to their filled valence shell configuration and high ionization energy.
 But it formed a few unstable chemical compounds with fluorine along with clathrates or cage compounds.
 The clathrates or cage compounds are formed mainly with water and para-quinol by trapping krypton molecule in the hydrogen bonding network.